microsoft/Build-SCXcore/README.md

 #### Dependencies to build a native package

-Note that it's very nice to be able to use the [updatedns] (https://github.com/jeffaco/msft-updatedns) project to use host names rather than IP numbers in a Hyper-V environment.
-On CentOS systems, this requires the bind-utils package (updatedns requires the 'dig' program).
+Note that it's very nice to be able to use the [updatedns](https://github.com/jeffaco/msft-updatedns) project to use host names rather than IP numbers in a Hyper-V environment.
+On CentOS systems, this requires the bind-utils package (updatedns requires the `dig` program).
 The bind-utils package isn't otherwise necessary.

 - On CentOS 7.x